ibm-cloud-docs/vmwaresolutions/vcenter/vc_applyingupdates.md

 {:note: .note}
 {:important: .important}

-# Applying IBM management component updates to vCenter Server instances
+# Applying IBM management component updates to vCenter Server with NSX-V instances
 {: #vc_applyingupdates}

+Applying updates is not supported for vCenter Server with NSX-T instances.
+{:important}

 The procedure in this section applies to updating {{site.data.keyword.IBM}} management components for instances that are deployed in V2.1 to V2.4 releases.